Salma Hayek, 54, Rocks A Brown Bikini With Gold Chain Buried In Her Cleavage

 "You are seriously one the most beautiful women I've ever seen.
 I'm not even mad at my husband when he talks about how hot you are," another admirer wrote.

-“Love how that chain is lost in there,” observed a third fan.
+"Love how that chain is lost in there," observed a third person.

 As reported by The Inquisitr, Salma recently showcased her famous curves in a different bikini.
 She celebrated the end of 2020 with two photos of herself rocking a fuchsia bathing suit.